ibm-cloud-docs/openwhisk/functions-cli.md

   <dt>`--kind LANGUAGE`</dt>
   <dd>The runtime for your app.
 This flag is optional.
 If no <em>VALUE</em> is specified, the default version for the detected runtime is used.
-    Possible values for the --kind option:
+    Possible values for the `--kind` option.
     <table>
   <tr>
     <th>Language</th>